 How I Chose the following Top 5 Garden Weeds

-It was a challenge to narrow this list down to just five beneficial weeds, because as you can see, weeds do quite a few things for us to help reduce our maintenance time in the garden.
+It was a challenge to narrow this list down to just five beneficial weeds.
+As you can see, weeds help to reduce our maintenance time in the garden.

-I focused on the most common weeds (at least, in my area) that fill two important roles:
+For this article, I focused on some common weeds that fill two important roles:

 - They accumulate nutrients.
 This will reduce the amount of time and money I need to dedicate to fertilizer.
-And if I do decide to fertilize with store-bought products, the presence of these weeds may indicate what nutrients my soil is lacking.
+The presence of these weeds may indicate exactly what nutrients my soil is lacking.

 - They attract beneficial insects.
 This will reduce the amount of time and money I must dedicate to battling pests.

-By fertilizing and reducing pest populations, these weeds will increase the productivity of my gardens, it’s simply a matter of knowing how to harness their power.
+By fertilizing and reducing pest populations, these weeds will increase the productivity of my gardens.

 Top 5 Garden Weeds